KiwoonHong/INFO-555_project_1/README.md

 ### Running code blocks

-* If you run them in order from the top, it would work out.
+* If you run the notebook in order from the top, it would work out.
 * `Import Libraries`, `Load Dataset`: Import the required libraries and load the dataset from the huggingface
 * `EDA`: Shows the structure of your data, but must be run for the next step.
 * `Model 1 - Transformers`: Contains sentiment analysis models 1 and 2 and the Zero-Shot Classifier model.